-As indicated above in the description of the estimates of savings for the Frequent EMS User projects, data for ED cost estimates were obtained from the University of California Research Exchange (UC ReX) and reflect visits to EDs at UC medical centers in 2015.
+As indicated above in the description of the estimates of savings for the Frequent EMS User projects, data for ED cost estimates were obtained from UC ReX and reflect visits to EDs at UC medical centers in 2015.
 To estimate the cost of ED visits that do not result in a hospital admission, we applied national average Medicare reimbursement rates for all care provided to patients.
 For the Hospice project, the median reimbursement for levels 4 and 5 visits was used because terminally ill patients are likely to have acute needs.
 Median reimbursement for levels 4 and 5 visits across all diagnoses was used in lieu of the costs related to specific diagnoses because information was not available to determine the diagnoses for which hospice patients were transported to an ED.